-The focus of the G4B scheme on SMEs highlighted the important and distinctive role these types of organisation have to play in the region.
+The focus of the G4B scheme on SMEs highlighted the important, and distinctive, role these types of organisation have to play in the region.
 Previous work on the placements in SMEs and micro-businesses has shown that it can be difficult to establish a culture of work experience in very small organisations, particularly when they have little or no history of graduate employment, and this was evident in the G4B project.
-Extra work was needed to convince these organisations that it is worthwhile to offer work experience to graduates and students, and to demonstrate that time costs, which can be a major deterrent, can be offset by gains in skills and productivity.
-Additionally, previous research has shown that graduates are often unwilling to undertake placements in SMEs because they do not understand the potential of these placements when they are unlikely to lead to a full-time job, and when full-time jobs in SMEs tend to be regarded as less desirable in general.
+Extra work was needed to convince these organisations that it is worthwhile to offer work experience to graduates and students, and to demonstrate that time costs, which can be a major deterrent, can be off-set by gains in skills and productivity.
+Additionally, previous research has shown that graduates are often unwilling to undertake placements in SMEs because they do not understand the potential of these placements when they are unlikely to lead to a full-time job, and when fulltime jobs in SMEs tend to be regarded as less desirable in general.
 The placements in SMEs instituted as part of the G4B scheme were found to have given both graduates and undergraduates a new perspective on this issue, and there was evidence that several would now be much more likely to consider the benefits of working in an SME during their career.
-Graduate placements in SMEs were therefore seen as a way of providing the opportunity for both groups to test these preconceptions, without the long-term commitment of a full-time job.
 This was most evident in PR and Marketing and IT, which are industrial sectors where new, often niche organisations are being established in the South West.
 Other sectors with a large proportion of small organisation in the survey included Arts and Media, Publishing and Tourism and Leisure.